Kansas up, Michigan down in Way-Too-Early Top 25 for 2019-20

 The big picture of the 2019-20 college basketball season has become much clearer as we head into summer, with the NBA draft early-entry withdrawal deadline and the late signing period both in the rearview mirror.
-Since we last updated, eight of the 10 remaining ESPN 100 prospects committed to a school, as did a large number of graduate transfers -- meaning there were some big changes in the top 10 and toward the back-end of the rankings.
+Since we last updated, eight of the 10 remaining ESPN 100 prospects committed to a school, as did a large number of graduate transfers -- meaning there were some big changes in the top 10 and toward the back end of the rankings.

-There are still some decisions remaining that will impact potential rankings, of course, and there's always a couple of wild-card reclassifications to watch in July and August.
+There are still some decisions remaining that will affect potential rankings, of course, and there's always a wild-card reclassification or two to watch in July and August.
 So no, it's not a finished product just yet.

-With the landscape far more settled than it was in early May, here's the updated Way-Too-Early Preseason Top 25 (and it might be not be too early anymore):
+With the landscape far more settled than it was in early May, here's the updated Way-Too-Early Preseason Top 25 (and it might not be too early anymore):

 1. Michigan State Spartans